daedaleanai/exp-bminator2/doc/ddln-bminator2-ICD.md

 | 4..((N+3)/4)+3 | Data          | for writes: payload data , zero padded to multiple of 4 |

 Control command message format  – with tag  -- cf CoaXPress Standard Version 2.1 p.61 Table 24.

+The maximum number supported of bytes to read or write in this is 16, making for a maximum message size of 8 32-bit words or 32 bytes.

 Note: The CRC32 defined in CoaxPress Standard v 2.2 section 9.2.2.2. is not appended here.